rusiaaman/wcgw/README.md

 https://github.com/rusiaaman/wcgw/blob/main/gpt_action_json_schema.json

 Run the server
-`gunicorn --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:443 src.relay.serve:app  --certfile fullchain.pem  --keyfile  privkey.pem`
+`gunicorn --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:443 src.wcgw.relay.serve:app  --certfile fullchain.pem  --keyfile  privkey.pem`

 If you don't have public ip and domain name, you can use `ngrok` or similar services to get a https address to the api.